The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 AI agents help set realistic, data-driven goals and continuously track progress, providing alerts and recommendations to keep employees on track.

-• Skill gap analysis:
+• Skill gap analysis and prediction:

 AI agent identifies skills shortages within teams by comparing current skills with required skills for future projects and recommending relevant training to bridge these gaps.